pamarthisaikumar3545/pamarthisaikumar3545/README.md

 - 🤝 I’m looking for help with **Backend Development**

-- 👨‍💻 All of my projects are available at [https://github.com/pamarthisaikumar3545/pamarthisaikumar3545/projects?query=is%3Aopen](https://github.com/pamarthisaikumar3545?tab=repositories)
+- 👨‍💻 All of my projects are available at [My projects(repositories)](https://github.com/pamarthisaikumar3545?tab=repositories)

 - 💬 Ask me about **Python,Front-end development,Database**